 Her career has been characterized by her strong, collaborative leadership and service to both App State and the greater community, and she brings more than two decades of academic leadership, vision and expertise to her role as chancellor.

-Norris has overseen strategically managed enrollment growth at the university, with App State experiencing significant growth in both the Hickory campus and App State Online student populations for 2024–25, as well as a record enrollment of students for the spring 2025 semester.
-Her leadership at App State has demonstrated a strong emphasis on developing and advancing new models and markets for academic delivery and expanding access to education for more people in North Carolina.
+Norris’ leadership at App State has demonstrated a strong emphasis on developing and advancing new models and markets for academic delivery and expanding access to education for more people in North Carolina.

-She joined the university in 2003 as an experienced assistant professor in the Walker College of Business and rose steadily through the academic ranks to become the seventh dean of Walker College in 2016.
+She joined the university in 2003 as an experienced assistant professor in the Walker College of Business and rose steadily through the academic ranks to become the seventh dean of the Walker College in 2016.

 In recognition of her trusted leadership and her passion for advancing the success of App State, Norris was appointed interim provost and executive vice chancellor in February 2020, assuming full responsibilities in May 2021.
 In this capacity, she oversaw the strategic direction of academic affairs, ensuring continuity and resilience in academic operations during the pandemic.